Twisted Feynman Integrals: from generating functions to spin-resummed post-Minkowskian dynamics: Mathematical Definitions

 Now suppose an electric circuit is placed in an external time-varying magnetic field $\mathbf{B}$.
 Each loop $\C_I$ in the circuit experiences the induced electromotive force $\oint_{\C_I} \mathbf{E} \mdot d\mathbf{x}$, which equals the flux of $-\dot{\mathbf{B}}$ on account of Faraday's law.
 Here, the index $I$ runs through $1$ to $L$, where $L$ denotes the number of loops in the circuit.

-For the sake of concreteness, we have illustrated a simple electric circuit that has three edges in \fref{fig:trifeyn}.\footnote{The four external legs are not edges in our definition of a graph.
-They indicate that the vertices they are attached to have nonzero labels corresponding to external currents.} This circuit has only one loop, say $\C_1$.
+For the sake of concreteness, we have illustrated a simple electric circuit that has three edges in \fref{fig:trifeyn}.\footnote{The four external legs are not edges in our definition of a graph; they are labels corresponding to external currents that flow into the vertices they are attached to.} This circuit has only one loop, say $\C_1$.
 It is placed in a time-varying magnetic field such that the loop is subject to the net electromotive force $\oint_{\C_I} \mathbf{E} \mdot d\mathbf{x} = \a$.

 Now let us think about the voltage drop \smash{$\volt_e = \int_e \mathbf{E} \mdot d\mathbf{x}$} for each segment $e$ in the loop $\C_1$.
 Certainly, the voltage drops for the three edges of the graph in \fref{fig:trifeyn} must add up to the net electromotive force, $\a$.
 However, this information itself does not completely determine the voltage drops for each segment: see a textbook discussion \cite{griffiths2023introduction} and also \rcite{romer1982voltmeters}.\footnote{ The indeterminacy arises due to the assumption of zero resistance; the voltage drops are fully determined when each segment of the circuit has a finite resistance. }